eigerco/solana-spec/implementation-details.md

 Push messages are the heart of the gossip protocol.
 Each node that wants to share information with others in the cluster sends a push message, which is then propagated further by its peers.

-Push messages are created periodically so the nodes can share the latest new data with the cluster.
-Before sending the push message, the node needs to decide what it wants to share with the cluster.
-For that reason, the node tracks a `crds_cursor` which represents the cursor value of the last pushed `CrdsValue` from `crds` that was shared with the cluster by the node.
+Push messages are created periodically so nodes can share the latest new data with the cluster.
+Before sending a push message, the node needs to decide what it wants to share with the cluster.
+In order to determine what data to share with the cluster, the node tracks a `crds_cursor` which represents the cursor value of the last pushed `CrdsValue` from `crds` that was shared with the cluster by the node.
 When creating new push messages, the node collects all recently inserted data from the `crds` table that is newer than the previous `crds_cursor` tracker.
 After the messages are sent, the `crds_cursor` is updated accordingly.

 Before sending the push message, the node needs to select peers from the [active set of nodes](#push-active-set-of-nodes) that will receive the message.